davegutz/myStateOfCharge/SOC_Particle/README.md

 ## FAQ

-### Problem:  CLI starts acting funny:  cannot login, gives strange errors ("cannot find module semver")
+### Problem:  CLI starts acting funny:  cannot log in, gives strange errors ("cannot find module semver")

     Solution:  Manually reset CLI installation.  https://community.particle.io/t/how-to-manually-reset-your-cli-installation/54018

 ### Problem:  Software loads but does nothing or doesn't work sensibly at all

   This can happen with a new Particle device first time.
 This can happen with a feature added to code that requires certain OS configuration.
-Its easy to be fooled by this because it appears that the application loads correctly and some stuff even works.
+It's easy to be fooled by this because it appears that the application loads correctly and some stuff even works.

     Solution:  run  Particle: Flash Application and Device OS (local).
 You may have to compile same before running this.
 Once this is done the redo loop is Flash Application (local) only.